curtis-m-l/csci389-hw2/README.md

 found out that unordered map uses a hash function, and in addition it allows the user to pass it a hash function in its constructor.
 So if the user passes the cache a hash function, the cache constructor passes it to the unordered map.
-If no function is passed, it merely uses the standard library has function std::hash().
+If no function is passed, it merely uses the standard library hash function std::hash().

 ## Collision Resolution: